 Distinctive to the institution is the wide provision of opportunity.
 The student can engage in a variety of different learning environments.
 Individuals learn through different methods, hence a range of teaching and assessment techniques are used throughout the programme.
-Theoretical lectures, practicals (computer based, laboratory and yard), seminars and debates, industry based visits and guest speakers from within the industry enhance the students' academic knowledge, whilst giving the student the opportunity to practice and develop applied skills needed for industry.
-A wide range of assessment types are utilised within the modules offering students the opportunity to excel through written examinations and assignments, oral assessments, poster defence and practical application.
+Theoretical lectures, practical's (computer based, laboratory, farm and estate), seminars and debates, industry based visits and guest speakers from within the industry enhance the students' academic knowledge, whilst giving the student the opportunity to practice and develop applied skills needed for industry.
+A wide range of assessment types are utilised within the modules offering students the opportunity to excel through written examinations and assignments, oral assessments, poster defense and practical application.

 The institution prioritises student support.
-Key to that support is the tutorial system.
+Key to that support is the Academic Personal Tutorial system that is operated throughout the Institution.
 Each student has a year tutor who guides the student throughout their study and will be key for the students when choosing modules.
-Students are also strongly encouraged to utilise, and engage in, face-to-face tutorials with either their allocated personal tutor or their subject specific module tutors in order to support their academic development.
-Student Advisors are also available for more general academic support needs alongside the institutions Welfare Officer and the onsite counselling service provided by the institution.
+Students are strongly encouraged to utilize, and engage in, face to face tutorials with either their allocated personal tutor or their subject specific module tutors in order to support their academic development.
+Student Advisors are also available for more general academic support needs alongside the institution's Welfare Officer and the onsite counselling service provided by the institution.
 Students receive a diary and study skills guide from the institution at the start of the academic year which introduces key aspects of studying at the institution.
 Students receive a programme handbook and for each module studied, a module guide.
-Assessment offences information and study/ examination guidance is also provided to all students.
+Assessment offences information and study/examination guidance is also provided to all students.
+Much of this is offered through an induction programme which is tailored to meet the needs of students who are progressing to a higher level of study.

-Learners are supported throughout the programme via the Virtual Learning Environment (VLE), the institutions online web-based support.
-Access is available remotely so that the VLE provides students with access to academic materials relevant to their chosen modules and programme.
-Students are kept up-to-date with information via the announcements areas on the VLE or via the SMS text message service with which the institution has engaged with.
+Learners are supported throughout the programme via VLE.
+Access is available remotely and so VLE provides students with access to academic materials relevant to their chosen modules and programme.
+Students are kept up-to-date with information via the announcements on VLE and via the SMS text message service with which the institution has engaged with.

-The institutions library service is highly supportive of the academic disciplines within the equine field and provides an extensive range of paper (textbooks and periodicals) and electronic (ebook, periodicals and database) resources relevant to the subject area.
+The institution's library service is highly supportive of the academic disciplines within the animal field and provides an extensive range of paper (textbooks and periodicals) and electronic (ebook, periodicals and database) resources relevant to the subject area.
 The library service and the programme teams are in constant contact to ensure that up-to-date, relevant material which supports the students' academic journey is provided.